alissacrane123/Module-2-Resources/week-5/d4-es6-modules/practice-es6-modules/README.md

 3. `index.js`
-   - after the DOM has loaded:
 		- should create a new instance of the `Dog` class with a name of "Bodhi", an age of 5 and an image source of "./images/bodhi.jpg"
 		- should create a new instance of the `Shelter` class, passing in the dog instance you just created